Nifty January 2022 futures trade at premium

-Reliance Industries (RIL), Infosys and RBL Bank and were the top traded individual stock futures contracts in F&O segment of NSE.
+Tata Consultancy Services (TCS), Reliance Industries (RIL) and HDFC Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News